Belton House Boathouse: History

 John Cust, 1st Earl Brownlow, owner of Belton House from 1807 to 1853 commissioned Salvin to undertake improvements to the Belton Estate in 1838.
 Salvin's additions included a public house, a cross in Belton Village, cottages and houses for a gamekeeper and a blacksmith, a hermitage and the boathouse on Boathouse Pond.
 Most of the work was carried out in a Tudor style but the boathouse was built to resemble a Swiss Cottage.
 Salvin did not complete the works, being replaced by Cust's Clerk of works.
 The boathouse fell into disrepair in the 20th century and was unrestored at the time Historic England's listed building entry was written.
-Its restoration in 2008, carried out under the auspices of the National Trust for Places of Historic Interest or Natural Beauty, which now owns Belton House, made use of traditional materials and craftsmanship and has won a number of awards.
+Its restoration in 2008, carried out under the auspices of the National Trust, which now owns Belton House, made use of traditional materials and craftsmanship and has won a number of awards.
 The boathouse is a Grade II listed building.